 Square-and logarithm-based criteria can also be used with \ReGENN.
 We avoid doing so, as this is a decision that should be made based on each dataset.
-Contrarily, we follow the SVR path towards the evaluation of absolute values, which is less sensitive to outliers and enables \ReGENN~to be applied on a range of applications.
+Contrarily, we follow the SVR path towards the evaluation of absolute values, which is less sensitive to outliers and enables \ReGENN~to be applied to a range of applications.

-\paragraph{Transfer-Learning Approach.} We adopted a transfer learning approach to train the network on the SARS-CoV-2 dataset that, although different, resembles Online Deep Learning~\cite{Sahoo2018:OnlineLearning}.
+\paragraph{Transfer-Learning Approach.} We adopted a Transfer Learning approach to train the network on the SARS-CoV-2 dataset that, although different, resembles Online Deep Learning~\cite{Sahoo2018:OnlineLearning}.
 The idea is to train the network on incremental slices of the time-axis, such that the pre-trained weights of a previous slice are used to initialize the weights of the network in the next slice (see Fig.~\ref{fig:transfer-learning}).
-The purpose of this technique is not only to achieve better performance towards the network but also to show that \ReGENN~is useful throughout the pandemic.
+This technique aims not only to achieve better performance towards the network but also to show that \ReGENN~is useful throughout the pandemic.

 Hyperparameters adjustment is usually required when transferring the weights from one network to another, mainly the learning rate; for the list of hyperparameters we used, see Tab.~\ref{tab:hyperparameters-2}.
 Besides, we deliberately applied a 20\% Dropout on all tensor weights outside the network architecture and before starting the training.
 The aim behind that decision was to insert randomness in the pipeline and avoid local optima.
-It worth mentioning that we did not observe any decrease in performance, but in some cases, the optimizer's convergence was slower.
+It worth mentioning that we did not observe any decrease in performance, but the optimizer's convergence was slower in some cases.